-In July 2015, the FASB issued ASU 2015-11, "Inventory (Topic 330): Simplifying the Measurement of Inventory".
-The update provides the guidance that an entity, that measured inventory by using first-in, firstout or average cost, should measure inventory at the lower of cost and net realizable value.
+In July 2015, the FASB issued ASU 2015-11, "Inventory (Topic 330): Simplifying the Measurement of Inventory."
+The update provides the guidance that an entity, that measured inventory by using first-in, first-out or average cost, should measure inventory at the lower of cost and net realizable value.
 Subsequent measurement is unchanged for inventory measured using last-in, first-out or the retail inventory method.

-For public companies, this update is effective for fiscal years beginning after December 15, 2016, including interim periods within these fiscal years.
-This update should be applied prospectively with earlier application permitted as of the beginning of an interim or annual reporting period.
-The Company is currently evaluating the impact of adoption of this update on its consolidated financial statements.
+The Company adopted this update in the first quarter of fiscal year 2017 with no impact to the consolidated financial statements.

-In April 2015, the FASB issued ASU 2015-03, "Interest-Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs".
+In April 2015, the FASB issued ASU 2015-03, "Interest-Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs."
 The update requires debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of the related debt liability instead of being presented as an asset.
 Debt disclosures will include the face amount of the debt liability and the effective interest rate.
 The update requires retrospective application and represents a change in accounting principle.
-In August 2015, the FASB issued ASU 2015-15 to address a presentation and subsequent measurement of debt issuance costs associated with line-of-credit arrangement.
-For public companies, the update is effective for fiscal years beginning after December 15, 2015.
-Early adoption is permitted for financial statements that have not been previously issued.
-The Company has not yet adopted this update and does not expect that adoption will have a material effect on its consolidated financial statements.
+Additionally, in August 2015, the FASB issued ASU 2015-15, "Interest - Imputation of Interest (Subtopic 835-30): Presentation and Subsequent Measurement of Debt Issuance Costs Associated with Line-of-Credit Arrangements" to amend ASU 2015-03.
+The Company adopted this amendment retrospectively in the first quarter of fiscal year 2017.
+As of June 30, 2017 and June 24, 2016, debt issuance costs of \$0.3 million and \$0.6 million, respectively, related to a recognized debt liability are presented in the balance sheet as a direct reduction of the carrying amount of the related debts.

-In February 2015, the FASB issued ASU 2015-02, "Consolidation (Topic 810): Amendments to the Consolidation Analysis".
+In February 2015, the FASB issued ASU 2015-02, "Consolidation (Topic 810): Amendments to the Consolidation Analysis."
 ASU No. 2015-02 amended the process that a reporting entity must perform to determine whether it should consolidate certain types of legal entities.
-For public companies, this amendment is effective for fiscal years, and for interim periods within those fiscal years beginning after December 15, 2015.
-Early adoption is permitted, including adoption in an interim period.
-The Company is currently evaluating the impact of adoption of this update on its consolidated financial statements.
+In the first quarter of fiscal year 2017, the Company adopted this update with no impact to the consolidated financial statements.

-In January 2015, the FASB issued ASU No. 2015-01, "Income Statement-Extraordinary and Unusual Items (Subtopic 225-20): Simplifying Income Statement Presentation by Eliminating the Concept of Extraordinary Items".
+In January 2015, the FASB issued ASU 2015-01, "Income Statement-Extraordinary and Unusual Items (Subtopic 225-20): Simplifying Income Statement Presentation by Eliminating the Concept of Extraordinary Items."
 The objective of this amendment is to reduce the complexity in accounting standards by eliminating the concept of extraordinary items from U.S. GAAP.
-The following criteria must both be met for extraordinary classification: (a) the underlying event or transaction should possess a high degree of abnormality and be of a type clearly unrelated to, or only incidentally related to, the ordinary and typical activities of the entity; and (b) the underlying event or transaction should not reasonably be expected to recur in the foreseeable future.
-This amendment is effective for fiscal years and interim periods beginning after December 15, 2015.
-Early adoption is permitted provided that the guidance is applied from the beginning of the fiscal year of adoption.
-The Company does not expect that adoption of this update will have an effect on its consolidated financial statements.
+To meet for extraordinary classification the underlying event or transaction should (a) possess a high degree of abnormality and be of a type clearly unrelated to, or only incidentally related to, the ordinary and typical activities of the entity and (b) not reasonably be expected to recur in the foreseeable future.
+In the first quarter of fiscal year 2017, the Company adopted this update with no impact to the consolidated financial statements.